 This paper is organized as following.
 In section 2, we describe the related researches.
 The requirements of design WS-WRM scheme is followed in section 3.
 In prior to discuss about the reliability scheme in WS-WRM, we described a limited HTTP binding issues in section 4.
 In section 5, we illustrate the basic scheme and simple example.
-Section 6 describes how the WS-WRM can interact with different reliability schemes.
-The future work and conclusions are followed in section 7
+The future work and conclusions are followed in section 6.

-2. Related Work
+2 Related Work

 The application layer reliability is not unique to Web services.
 There have been reliable messaging schemes in the application layer for XML-based collaborative applications.
-Among the earlier works, there have been efforts such as RosettaNet PIP model [13] and the BizTalk framework [14] which provide business-level reliable messaging.
+Among the earlier works, there have been efforts such as RosettaNet PIP model [13] and the BizTalk framework [14] which provide businesslevel reliable messaging.
 Both of them exchange positive or negative acknowledgement messages within their business architectures.
 A more general approach was specified by ebXML with its ebXML Message Service (ebMS) [15] which is the first reliability scheme binding with SOAP message and the antecedent of WS-Reliability.
 The reliability in ebMS is from the exchange of ebMS Message Service Handler (MSH) responding to a message with an Acknowledgment message.